katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_64.md

 +    ...
 ```

-This new implementation uses numpy arrays for spike time storage, calculates the optimal matrix length, and efficiently populates it.
-The algorithm then methodically checks each unit against others for spikes within a 1ms window, resulting in substantially faster collision detection.
+The new algorithm employs numpy arrays for storing spike times, calculates the maximum length for the matrix, and populates the matrix with spike times.
+The algorithm then iterates over each unit, checking for other units that have spikes within 1 ms of the current unit's spike.
+The result is a far more efficient, faster approach to calculating collisions.

-Beyond adding this new method, abuzarmahmood also refined the original `unit_similarity()` function for better readability and performance.
-The updated code uses a more elegant approach to increment counters when spike times fall within the threshold:
+This PR doesn't stop at just the addition of a new method.
+The original method `unit_similarity()` has also been tweaked for better readability and efficiency.
+It now uses a cleaner, more Pythonic approach to increment counters when spike times coincide within a given threshold.

 ```diff
 @jit(nogil=True)